Modern Tools and Future Trends in Data Collection Methods

 2. Assess Available Resources

-Consider your budget, team size, and technology infrastructure.
-Smaller businesses may rely on surveys or manual processes, while larger organizations often invest in automated tools to handle higher volumes.
+Consider budget, team capacity, governance requirements, and existing infrastructure.
+Smaller businesses may start with surveys and standardized forms, while larger organizations invest in automation and integration to handle higher volumes with fewer errors.

 Recommended reading: Data Extraction: Definition, Techniques, Uses